seanslma/maki/VBA/Array.md

 end if
 ```

-then we need to check the dimension of the val,using
+then we need to check the dimension of the val, using
 ```vba
 Function VarDim(var As Variant) As Long
 On Error GoTo Err